 Text; any text shown on the artwork must be outlined, the font you use may not be on our system which may result in the text being shown and printed in a default font.
 Also, please spell check any and all words on the artwork, we cannot take responsibility for any incorrect spelling or grammatical errors in the supplied files.

 Bleed; It is important that all artwork has bleed and we recommend a minimum of 5mm of bleed on all edges at 5% size.
 This gives us 100mm of bleed when we scale up, we often need more bleed than you may think, so please be generous with bleed.

-Artwork should be supplied to us in CMYK format with all supported files, i.e. images, logo’s etc. we accept the artwork files in Adobe Illustrator Format (ver 6).
+Bus wrap artwork should be supplied to us in CMYK format with all supported files, i.e. images, logo’s etc. we accept the artwork files in Adobe Illustrator Format.
 Please also supply a separate PDF proof of the artwork so that we can ensure the accuracy of the design and can be viewed on computers without Adobe Illustrator.

 Once we receive and check over the artwork we will review the design and decide what needs printing, what needs pre-coloured vinyl and what, if any, cut lettering is required, we also decide what type of vinyl is required and whether or not it is to be laminated.

-When it comes to time to brand the vehicle we start the print process, this normally happens 2 or 3 weeks prior to the hire period start, depending upon the level of branding to be applied.
+When it comes to applying the branding to the vehicle we start the print process, this normally happens 2 or 3 weeks prior to the hire period start, depending upon the level of branding to be applied.

 The printer, we use an inkjet printing system, similar to a normal inkjet printer you may have at home or in the office, except considerably larger, which accepts 50m rolls of 1.3m wide vinyl.